Barzakh: Contemporary interpretations and uses

 The term has also found its way into more contemporary, non-religious sectors of life.
 At least three bands have adopted the name "Barzakh," including an Indonesian Jakarta black metal band, a Tunisian oriental metal band and Naqash Ali Shawkat band.
 Barzakh was used as the title of a 2011 documentary following citizens of a war-torn Chechen community searching for a lost friend who they believe may have transitioned from our physical world to the realm of Barzakh.

 Comparative theology

 The concept of Barzakh has been compared to the Christian idea of an "intermediate state".
 It has been further compared to the purgatory although this is errorneous and the concept is closer to the idea of the limbo.

-Aʿrāf is also thought of as a place where souls go whose good and bad deeds are too evenly matched to go directly to Paradise or the Fire.
+Aʿrāf is also thought of as a place where souls go whose good and bad deeds are too evenly matched to go directly to Jannah or Jahannam.